beesober alcohol off switch coaching logo

 Let’s talk about the actual recovery timeline when a person quits alcohol.

-When discussing the stages of recover this starts from the second that you stop putting alcohol in your system.
+When discussing the stages of recovery, this starts from the second that you stop putting alcohol in your system.
 Right there and then, for the purposes of time-measuring, without doubt.

 Alcohol is not something that is meant to be going through your body,